tomascorrea/pyramid-capstone/planning/general.md

 - [x] All endpoints are documented in OpenAPI spec
 - [x] Schemas are included in OpenAPI spec
 - [x] No breaking changes to existing API (all 223 tests pass)
-- [ ] Documentation updated with usage instructions
+- [x] Documentation updated with usage instructions (new openapi.md guide + updated getting-started.md)

 **Estimated Effort**: 2-3 hours
 **Dependencies**: Understanding of pycornmarsh predicates